PyGCL/PyGCL/README.md

 ### Customizing Your Own Augmentation

-You can write your own augmentation functions by inherting the base `Augmentor` class and defining the `augment` function.
+You can write your own augmentation functions by inheriting the base `Augmentor` class and defining the `augment` function.

 ## Contrasting Architectures and Modes